benlumley/msp-osd/README.md

 4. Type/paste `package-config apply msp-osd` and press Enter.
 5. Optionally, place custom fonts in the root of your sd card, using the names `font_bf_hd.bin` / `font_bf_hd_2.bin` (NB: FakeHD no longer uses font_hd.bin / font_hd_2.bin)

+Configuration of the grid is also possible; see below.

 No air unit/vista config is required.

 ##### Getting rid of gaps in Menu / Post Flight Stats: